ef2k/tempo/README.md

 A dispatched batch queue to process items at time intervals or when a batching limit is met.

 ## Features

 - **Non-blocking enqueue** <br> Queue up incoming items without blocking processing.

 - **Processing by periodic time intervals** <br> Items are batched for processing by the interval of time they arrive in.

 - **Processing as soon as a batch limit is met**<br> If the batch limit is reached before the time interval expires, items are processed immediately.

-- **Plain old Go channels** <br> Implementation leverages the normal syncing behavior of channels.
-It's free of mutexes and other bookkeeping techniques.
+- **Plain old Go channels** <br> Implementation leverages the normal syncing behavior of channels; free of mutexes and other bookkeeping techniques.

 ## Install
 ```sh
 $ dep ensure -add github.com/ef2k/tempo
 ```

 ## Sample Usage

 Dispatch a batch at 10 second intervals or as soon as a batching limit of 50 items is met.